-The initial effect on your credit when you apply for a personal loan is a hard inquiry.
+The initial effect on your credit, when you apply for a personal loan, is a hard inquiry.
 A hard inquiry indicates that a potential lender has pulled your credit report to assess your creditworthiness.
-This inquiry will cause your credit score to dip slightly but will replenish after several months, given that everything else stays relatively the same with your finances.
+This inquiry can cause your credit score to dip slightly but will replenish after several months, given that everything else stays relatively the same with your finances.

 The long-term effects of taking out a personal loan surround loan payments.
-If you make full, timely payments, your credit score will improve.
-On the other hand, if you frequently miss payments or make partial payments, your credit score will suffer.
-Failing to repay your debt as agreed upon with the lender is the most common cause for credit score decline – make sure to manage your debt responsibly.
+If you make full, timely payments, your credit score may improve.
+On the other hand, if you frequently miss payments or make partial payments, your credit score may suffer.
+Failing to repay your debt as agreed upon with the lender is the most common cause of credit score decline – make sure to manage your debt responsibly.

 What Are The Best Reasons To Get A Loan For You